 The components in this site include the labels shown below, which indicate if the component links to its implementation or the product where you can find them.
 This lets you view the components in a real-world application and context.

-|VIEW IN CLAY||Providing a link to the pattern implementation.|
+|VIEW IN CLAY||Links to the pattern implementation|

-|PRODUCT NAME||Informing that the pattern is use in a concrete product or application.|
+|PRODUCT NAME||The pattern is used in a concrete product or application|

 |PENDING||The pattern has been designed and will be implemented either in Clay or a Product/Application.|